-We account for common stock warrants in accordance with applicable guidance provide in ASC Topic 815 as either liability or equity instruments depending on the specific terms of the warrant agreement.
+We account for common stock warrants in accordance with applicable guidance provided in ASC Topic 815 as either liability or equity instruments depending on the specific terms of the warrant agreement.
 We evaluated the warrants under this guidance and concluded that they do not meet the criteria to be classified in shareholders' equity in all periods presented.
-Accordingly, the warrants are classified as a liability at fair value on the Company's consolidated balance sheets at December 31, 2023 and 2022.
-The change in the fair value of such liability in each period is recognized as a gain or loss in the Company's consolidated statements of operations and comprehensive (loss) income .
+Accordingly, the warrants are classified as a liability at fair value on the Company's consolidated balance sheets at December 31, 2023.
+The change in the fair value of such liability in each period is recognized as a gain or loss in the Company's consolidated statements of operations and comprehensive (loss) income.
+There were no outstanding warrants as of December 31, 2024.
+See Note 8 - "Warrant Liabilities" for further details.